rgattoni/VIO-project-with-Kimera_VIO/README.md

 Implement a VIO algorithm for Crazyflie

 # Installation Requirements
-lists of software and hardaware to execute the application
+Lists of software and hardaware to execute the application:
+Ubuntu 24.04 LTS

 # Repository Structure
 provide an overview of project's folder and file organization